Over the last two years, we've been building futures, in more ways than one.

 Our work involves looking into the future, to help people map their path towards a fulfilling and rewarding future.
 This cannot be done in isolation and it is clear that climate change poses a threat to our way of life in years to come.

-By playing our small part in tackling the situation we hope to more than negate our carbon emissions.
+By playing our small part in tackling the situation we hoped to more than negate our carbon emissions.
 More importantly, we can show by example that it is both desirable and possible for businesses to operate on a zero-carbon or even a negative-carbon basis.
 If other businesses were also able to find a way to achieve this goal, then the worst impacts of climate change could be averted.

 Why did Morrisby choose trees?